 Winter has caught up with the alps.
 After waking up and seeing this beautiful scenery, I immediately grabbed my camera and took a photo of the increasing inversion.
 Infrared serves as an increased contrast between the snow and the trees.

 Full moon is a good time to attempt night-time infrared photography.
 This night, I was still covered in clouds with only very short moments of clear sight.
-While I couldn’t observe due to the high humidity, taking photos that night was rewarding enough.
+While I couldn’t observe due to the high humidity, taking photos on Mt.
+Wendelstein that night was rewarding enough.

 With this photo, the year on Wendelstein has come to an end with spring about to start.
 One last time, we were in a sea of clouds and even the neighboring mountain top was almost completely covered.